AndreaCaldiroli/ATES-Code/README.md

 ## Requirements

 The code can be compiled with both `gfortran` (tested successfully in version 9.3.0) and `ifort` (tested on the 2021.2.0 20210228 version).
 For the compiler choice, see below.
 A basic installation of `python3` is required.
-The following libraries are used: `numpy,tkinter,os,shutil,matplotlib`.
+The following libraries are used: `numpy,tkinter,os,shutil,matplotlib,sys,time`.

 ## Installation